Azure/azure-functions-kafka-extension-sample-confluent/README.md

 languages:
 - csharp
 products:
-- functions
+- azure functions
-description: "Add 150 character max description"
+description: "This is a simple sample which shows how to set up and write a function app which writes to a kafka topic"
 urlFragment: "update-this-to-unique-url-stub"
 ---